 Alteryx automatically recovers at least 1 of the files being processed in a workflow.
-Go to File > Open AutoRecover Files.
+Go to File > Open workflow > Open Autorecovered Files.

-- Autorecover Interval in Minutes: Enter a value or use the up/down arrows to set the time Alteryx waits before automatically saving a file.
+- Autorecover Interval in Minutes: Enter a value or use the up and down arrows to set the time Alteryx waits before it automatically saves a file.
 The default is 10.

-- Autorecover per File: Enter a value or use the up/down arrows to set the number of backup files that are created.
+- Autorecover per File: Enter a value or use the up and down arrows to set the number of backup files that are created.
 Once the limit is reached, the oldest file is deleted when a new backup file is created.
 The default is 3.

-- Days to Keep Autorecover Files: Enter a value or use the up/down arrows to set the number of days to keep auto-saved files.
+- Days to Keep Autorecover Files: Enter a value or use the up and down arrows to set the number of days to keep auto-saved files.

 These settings control the size of the data that displays in the Results window for each output anchor in a workflow.